 This applies to any situation listed at the beginning of this section, except billing errors.
 Fortunately, the U.S. Fair Credit Billing Act gives you strong protection if you used a credit card.
 Because this comes up so frequently, and people are understandably emotional when they think they've been cheated.
 We suggest you refer to the legal language found on the back of your bill, under "Special rule for credit card purchases."

-Exactly Which Purchases Qualify Under the Fair Credit Billing Act?
+What Types of Purchases Qualify Under the Fair Credit Billing Act?

 You are protected if all of the following are true: